 Cal Flyn is an award-winning writer from the Highlands of Scotland.
 She writes creative nonfiction, literary criticism, and long-form journalism.

 Cal’s journalistic writing has been published in Granta, National Geographic, The Wall Street Journal, The Sunday Times, The Economist, and others.
 She is the deputy editor of the literary recommendations site Five Books, and a regular contributor to The Guardian.
 Cal was previously writer-in-residence at Gladstone’s Library and at the Jan Michalski Foundation in Switzerland.
-She was made a MacDowell fellow in 2019, and in 2022 was announced the Sunday Times Young Writer of the Year.
+She is a fellow of the MacDowell and Yaddo artists colonies.